hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 # Source: ping_pong/game.py
 # This module is responsible for the game logic

-# import the draw module
+# Importing the "draw" module
 import draw